What’s new?

 May 2006 – Nigel Richmond and the I Ching.
 Richmond died in 2005, Joel Biroco looks at his life and work.
 His two books on the oracle have been scanned and are made available in PDF form.
 The links page has also been expanded, and a few notes added on diagrams in the scans archive.

-February 2006 – A review by Harmen Mesker of Lillian Too's book The New I Ching, based on plum blossom numerology, and a few additions made to the Glossary.
+February 2006 – A review by Harmen Mesker of Lillian Too's book The New I Ching, based on plum blossom numerology, and a few additions made to the glossary.

 January 2006 – A review of Chung Wu's The Essentials of the Yi Jing, by Harmen Mesker.
 Also a Glossary of Chinese Yijing terms used on the site, and a few notes on an interesting diagram added to the scans archive showing how reduction of the 64 hexagrams to nuclear hexagrams proceeds in pairs in the 'Before Heaven' arrangement.